dahak-metagenomics/dahak/workflows/taxonomic_classification/README.md

 rm -r kaiju_index_nr_euk.tgz
 ```

-unzip files for processing using kaiju
+Unzip files for processing using kaiju:

 ```
 cd ~/data
 gunzip *.trim.fq.gz
 ```

-and then link the data and run kaiju
+and then link the data and run kaiju:

 ```
 for filename in *_1.trim.fq